undo76/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

+My pipeline consists of 5 steps.
+First, I convert the image to grayscale, then I apply a gaussian blur convolution with a kernel size of 5 pixels to reduce the noise.
+In order to detect the borders, I apply a Canny filter with `low_threshold=30` and `high_threshold=150`.
+These parameters are selected to detect lines in conditions of low contrast.
+Then I mask out all the points that lie off a trapezium-shaped region at the bottom half of the image, before applying the Hough transform in order to detect lines in the region of interest.
+Then, using a modified version of `draw_lines()`, I calculate the slopes of these lines to classify them as right or left lines.
+I also filter out lines that are close to horizontal.
+Then I calculate the averages of these two sets of lines, using the least-squares method, in order to draw two single lines that will be overimposed on the original image.

+This is the relevant code:

 ```python
 img = np.copy(img_src)
 img = grayscale(img)